survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 # Automatic Browser Refresh

 Tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), allow us to refresh the browser as we develop our application.
 They can even avoid refresh for CSS changes.
-It is possible to set up the latter to work with Webpack by using [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin).
 In this case I'm going to show you how to use something more Webpack specific - namely *webpack-dev-server*.

 *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
-It also supports an advanced feature known as Hot Module Replacement (HMR).
-In short, it provides a way to patch the browser state without a full refresh.
-This is particularly powerful with technology, such as React.
+It also supports an advanced Webpack feature known as Hot Module Replacement (HMR), which provides a way to patch the browser state without a full refresh.
+This is particularly powerful with technology such as React.

 W> You should use *webpack-dev-server* strictly for development.
-If you want to host your application, consider other, standard solutions, such as Apache or Nginx.
+If you want to host your application, consider other standard solutions, such as Apache or Nginx.

 ## Getting Started with *webpack-dev-server*